hotrodwinston/homeserverstack/README.md

 I purchased this refurb from amazon for about $120 (usd) in May 2023

-External storage is a couple of usb3 HDD connected via a tp-link powered usb3 hub
+External storage is a few usb3 HDD connected via a tp-link powered usb3 hub

 Hardware issues noted:
   Will not boot headless.